An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: CDFG mapping

 \subsection{Value assignment across basic blocks}

 The decision to store a live value in external or internal registers is based on the length of the execution path from the producer to the consumer.
-Figure \ref{fig:path-seeker} illustrates the paths from the producer $I_i$ to its consumers $I_j$.
-The left block in Figure \ref{fig:path-seeker} shows the live path when the producer and consumer are located in the same basic block.
-If the value is propagated across multiple basic blocks, its live path is determined from the producer's execution time $t_{I_i}$ to the end of its basic block $t_{B_i}^T$, through all intermediate basic blocks that must carry the value, and finally to the consumer's execution time $t_{I_j} - t_{B_j}^I$.
+Figure 8b illustrates the paths from the producer $I_i$ to its consumers $I_j$, where the yellow bars indicate the liveness time frame for the producer.
+The propagation path p1 in Figure~\ref{fig:path-seeker} shows the live path when the producer and consumer are located in the same (loop) basic blockand form a cyclic path.
+The consumer would consume the value in the next iteration.
+From the production to the end of the basic block, and from the beginning of the next iteration to the consumer, the producer value must be kept alive, as illustrated by the yellow bars.
+If the producer and consumer reside in the same basic block and the value is consumed directly, as illustrated in p2, the live path length is 1; i.e., the consumer can consume the value in the subsequent clock cycle.
+If the value is propagated across multiple basic blocks, as shown in p3 in Figure~\ref{fig:path-seeker}, its live path is determined from the producer's execution time $t_{I_i}$ to the end of its basic block $t_{B_i}^T$, through all intermediate basic blocks that must carry the value, and finally to the consumer's execution time $t_{I_j} - t_{B_j}^I$.
 Algorithm \ref{algo: path seeker} describes the computation of the shortest path $L$.
 A value produced by $I_i$ is determined to be stored in an external register if:

 where $\theta$ is a user-defined threshold, and $j$ is the index of its consumer.
-This strategy prevents a PE from being blocked by long dependency paths while ensuring the value remain accessible to all connected PEs.
+This strategy prevents a PE from being blocked by long dependency paths while ensuring the value remains accessible to all connected PEs.